Jan. 05, 2023

 Jitteriness during the neonatal period may be associated with (1) hypoglycemia, (2) withdrawal from alcohol or opiates, (3) hypocalcemia, or (4) hypoxic-ischemic encephalopathy.

 In addition to infant urine and meconium, several other specimens can potentially identify infants prenatally exposed to cocaine.
-These include infant hair, maternal hair, amniotic fluid, and umbilical blood.
+These include infant hair, maternal hair, amniotic fluid, umbilical blood, and the umbilical cord.
+The umbilical cord is emerging as a particularly attractive and useful tissue for testing because it is universally present in large quantities with each birth, is otherwise clinical waste, and can provide reliable results through the use of liquid chromatography/mass spectroscopy.
 Of course, maternal self-report of cocaine use can also identify prenatally exposed infants.
-However, the accuracy of self-reporting may be low because users tend to deny use due to guilt or fear of consequences (79).
+However, the accuracy of self-reporting may be low because users tend to deny use due to guilt or fear of consequences (18; 81).

 When an infant has a known exposure to cocaine, imaging of the CNS at birth is beneficial to determine if any CNS lesions have occurred.
 Neuroimaging is particularly indicated if microcephaly is present.
 Because of the association of cocaine exposure with renal disease, specifically hydronephrosis, an ultrasound of the kidney is recommended.
 The association with cardiac defects is small.
 Thus, clinical judgment should determine which children need cardiovascular evaluation.